Nehrah/201900211-NA-NYCSchools/README.md

 * Unit Tests - Currently in Progress
   Started API End Point testing
+  Integrated Reachability open source library for network monitoring have to work on that

 ## Thank you for the opportunity, I hope I will be the right fit for the open position.
 Looking forward to meet the team in person! ***- Nethrah Ayyaswami***